pharmaverse/pharmaverse_task-view/Pharmaverse.md

 ## Plots

-`r pkg("visR")`: The goal of visR is to enable fit-for-purpose, reusable clinical and medical research focused visualizations and tables with sensible defaults and based on sound graphical principles.
-By using a common package for visualising data analysis results in the clinical development process, visR wants to have a positive influence on the choice of visualisation by making it easy explore different visualisation and to use impactful visualisations fit-for-purpose,and effective visual communication by making it easy to implement best practices.

 `r pkg("ggsurvfit")`: The ggsurvfit package eases the creation of time-to-event (aka survival) summary figures with ggplot2.
 The concise and modular code creates images that are ready for publication or sharing.
 Competing risks cumulative incidence is also supported via ggcuminc().

 ## Interactive